 Security training professionals typically recommend active learning, such as scenario training, over static instruction, such as lecture and video instruction, especially when the subject has a physical response component, such as stopping an intruder or addressing a shoplifting suspect.

-This recent research project, which examined excessive force by police and private security, supports that advice.
+This research project, which examined excessive force by police and private security, supports that advice.
 In it, researchers conclude that “it is paramount to give officers the tools they need to manage their emotions when tested in real events.”
 It further advises that active learning is central to officers’ gaining competency.

-More than lecture, video, or computer-aided instruction and pen-and-pencil testing, situational exercises or scenario training provides supervisors with a picture of how ready an officer is to handle an event.
+More than lecture, video, or online instruction and pen-and-pencil testing, situational exercises or scenario training provides supervisors with a picture of how ready an officer is to handle an event.
 Active training is also more likely to break store detectives of bad habits.
 That is important because industry research has shown that previous loss prevention experience is often tied to worse job performance.
 The reason?
 Store detectives with prior experience may come with bad job habits that they learned in their previous job.
 Poorly performing store detectives often make a habit of moving from company to company.

 So what are some keys to the “how to catch someone stealing properly” scenario training?
 Here are a few questions to help get it right:

 1. Do they get it?
 Classroom or computer learning lends itself to post-training written testing.
 While it’s more challenging to test after scenario training, it’s equally critical.
 Hands-on training resembles practice, but testing still needs to be part of the use-of-force training module, concludes the research.
 “This research indicated the need not only for an integrated system of training and acclimatization (familiarization) to the use of force, but also for a model of assessment that measures use-of-force competency.”